Fight The Flu: Where To Get Your No-Cost Flu Shot

 Yes.
 Because flu viruses are constantly changing and mutating into different forms, AND because the vaccine’s protection declines over time, the best way to stay healthy is to receive a flu shot every year.

-There are many different flu viruses, and they are constantly changing.
-The composition of U.S. flu vaccines is reviewed every year and updated as needed to match circulating flu viruses.
+Flu viruses are constantly evolving, which is why the composition of U.S. flu vaccines is reviewed annually and updated as necessary to match the circulating strains.

 Who Should Get The Flu Shot?